idispatch75/mythic-gme-adventures/docs/user_manual.md

 the most recent version will be the local one, which is not correct.
 The solution here is to disable the local storage, and save the Adventure's online version to update its save date and make it the most current.
 Then you can re-enable the local storage.
+This is also useful for the Web App to have a full online experience, or if the browser does not support local storage.

 ## Custom Meaning Tables